ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 get much more accurate results.
 This is why authors (not just us!) have proposed adding linear algebra to the C++ Standard Library.

-Linear algebra builds on well over 40 years of well-accepted libraries, on which science and engineering applications depend.
+Linear algebra builds on over 40 years of well-accepted libraries, on which science and engineering applications depend.
 In fact, there is an actual multiple-language standard for a set of fundamental operations, called the [Basic Linear Algebra Subprograms (BLAS) Standard](http://www.netlib.org/blas/blast-forum/blas-report.pdf).
 The BLAS Standard defines a small set of hooks that vendors or experts in computer architecture can optimize.
 Application developers or